-In the mining industry, FIFO (Fly In, Fly Out) mining jobs entail a mining company flying its workers from their homes to a mining job site where the company provides them with accommodation, and then flies them back home periodically depending on their work roster.
-As extravagant as that may seem, FIFO mining jobs solve the problem of mineworkers working in remote locations away from their families for months or workers having to relocate their families to locations near the mines where they work.
+In the mining industry, FIFO (Fly In, Fly Out) mining jobs entail a company flying its workers from their homes to a mine site where the company provides them with accommodation, and then flies them back home periodically depending on their work roster.
+As extravagant as that may seem, FIFO solves the problem of personnel working in remote locations away from their families for months or workers having to relocate their families to locations near the mines where they work.

-In view of this cost factor, most mining companies in Australia have adopted mining jobs FIFO as a normal employment practice.
-Another reason why FIFO mining jobs are popular in the Australian mining industry is they allow mine workers and their families to live permanently near the mine may expose them to the risk of the total loss of income in future in case the mine closes.
+In view of this cost factor, most mining companies in Australia have adopted FIFO as a normal employment practice.
+Another reason why FIFO mining jobs are popular in the Australian mining industry is they allow their workers and families to live permanently near the mine which may expose them to the risk of the total loss of income in the future if the mine closes.
 If you look at most of the entry level oil field jobs in Northern Canada, 90% are FIFO also.
 It has been very much adopted by the international community as a standard practice.

-It is important to note that job rosters dictate the lifestyles of mining jobs FIFO.
+It is important to note that job rosters dictate the lifestyles of these types of jobs.
 Most of these rosters operate on a biweekly working shift, followed by 7 days off.
 However, mines in remote locations often have longer working shifts since the cost of flying workers in and out of work is significantly high.
 On the other hand, mines that are near major cities and airports have shorter working shifts.
 For instance, some mine jobs enable workers to work on a 2 days on, 2 days off schedule.

 Benefits of Fly In, Fly Out Jobs

-The main reason why mining companies employ workers on a FIFO working arrangement is to be able to tap into skilled labour that would otherwise be unavailable if mineworkers had to relocate to the towns near the mines.
-On the other hand, there are varied reasons why employees choose to work mines jobs on a FIFO basis.
+The main reason why mining companies employ workers on a Fly in Fly Out working arrangement is to be able to tap into skilled labour that would otherwise be unavailable if workers had to relocate to the towns near the mines.
+On the other hand, there are varied reasons why employees choose to work mines jobs on a rotational basis.
 For employees, the benefits of working under such an arrangement include;